Tag Archive for 'film'

 That being said, the taboo-breaking aspects of Last Temptation of Christ still testify to the subversive side of Scorsese.
 Then again Doestoyevsky had a subversive streak too.
 After all, in Crime and Punishment it is Sonya the prostitute who brings the message of God’s grace to Raskolnikov.
 Well…nobody’s perfect!

 There is something to be said for being spiritually minded but also acknowledging the struggle, instead of whitewashing reality.
-If only the saintly and the immaculate were to speak of spiritual matters, then the rest of us would despair at being so far from the ideal.
+If only the saintly and immaculate get to speak of spiritual matters, then most of us would never participate in the conversation.

 It’s sort of like how Director of Photography Michael Chapman was encouraged by seeing Scorsese’s rough storyboards.
 As Chapman explains, their unpolished nature reminds him that, contrary to how he might appear from a distance, Scorsese too is mortal.